IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/layout.md

 <img src="../../../images/general/wpf_wrappanel.png" />

 In order to achieve similar result in Angular, we will use the Flexbox layout again.
-As in the case with StackPanel, we have to set the [`display`](https://www.w3schools.com/cssref/pr_class_display.asp) property set to `flex`, but we also have to set the [`flex-wrap`](https://www.w3schools.com/cssref/css3_pr_flex-wrap.asp) property to `wrap`.
+As in the case with StackPanel, we have to set the [`display`](https://www.w3schools.com/cssref/pr_class_display.asp) property to `flex`, but we also have to set the [`flex-wrap`](https://www.w3schools.com/cssref/css3_pr_flex-wrap.asp) property to `wrap`.

 ```html
 <div class="flex-container">